mdengler/scanbd/trunk/doc/README.txt

 sane-port stream tcp4 nowait saned /usr/local/bin/scanbm scanbm
 ---

-or
+-or-

 (if the saned user can't open the devices, e.g. ubuntu)
 ---
 sane-port stream tcp4 nowait root /usr/local/bin/scanbm scanbm
 ---

-If you installed the config files in a different location, you may have to add the  -c option to point to the configuration file (add -c /your/location/scanbd.conf to the configuation lines above.
+If you installed the config files in a different location, you may have to add the  -c option to point to the configuration file with an absolute path (add -c /your/location/scanbd.conf to the configuation lines above).

-if you are worried about running scanbd with root privileges, see below on 7)
+If you are worried about running scanbd with root privileges, see below on 7).

-be sure to use scanbm or give the -m (and perhaps -s) flag to scanbd to enable the "manager-mode" (if you add also the -s flag the "signal-mode" is used, e.g. if dbus isn't available).
+Be sure to use scanbm or give the -m (and perhaps -s) flag to scanbd to enable the "manager-mode" (if you add also the -s flag the "signal-mode" is used, e.g. if dbus isn't available).